huangfeiyu/eldoc-mouse/README.md

 ```
 ## Customization

-You can customize the behavior of eldoc-mouse by adjusting the variables or adding additional hooks.
+You can customize the behavior of eldoc-mouse by adjusting the variables.
 For instance, you can adjust the delay time between mouse hover and displaying the documentation by changing the eldoc-mouse-mouse-timer settings.
 ## Requirements

     Emacs 30.1 or higher